 On average there are 10-14 second block times with a reward of five ETC per block.
 As the block times are so short, transaction fees are relatively low, with an average fee of about one cent.

 Ethereum Classic is inflationary through block rewards until the year 2025 at which point the coin supply will be capped at 210 million coins.
 Ethereum has no cap and plans to remain inflationary for the time being.
 ETC believes this monetary policy makes Classic a safer investment as the value of the coins will not decrease over time due to a neverending increase in supply.

 Future Projects and Roadmap

-There is no doubt that ETC will run up against some fierce competition.
+There is no doubt that ETC runs up against some fierce competition.
 There is not only the obvious competitor of Ethereum but also any other smart contract provider.
 NEO, in particular, has made a name for itself in the smart contract space.
 However, the ETC “community remains less focused on other technologies coming in direct competition… and more on partnerships and complementary solutions.”
-It ‘s worth noting that when compared to some other smart contract providers, ETC certainly excels in its level of decentralization.
+It’s worth noting that when you compare the platform to some other smart contract providers, ETC certainly excels in its level of decentralization.